Shaping Collaborations with Algorithms: How Agency and Heterogeneity Criteria Influence Team Formation and Outcomes: Methodology

+Once the teams were assembled, participants had three minutes to review their teammates' profiles on the recommendation system, which included their names and public profiles.
+Participants then completed a post-assembly survey to evaluate the recommendation system and assess their experience in forming teams with it (Appendix Table \ref{tab:post-assembly}).
+The survey was conducted on \textit{Qualtrics}, and we sent a personalized link to each participant.

-After the participants had used the survey, we asked them questions to check whether they were aware of the experimental interventions.
-Using 5-point Likert scales, we asked to what extent they could choose their collaborations (i.e., agency) and their teams were diverse (i.e., fairness criteria).
-We employed linear regressions using participants' answers to estimate these questions' values based on the respective manipulation variables.
-Overall, participants in the agency conditions were aware of whether they could choose teammates ($p < .001$), and participants in the fairness criteria conditions slightly aware that their teams were diverse ($p = .09$).
-The lack of statistical significance in the second result could be attributed to the fact that participants had not interacted with their collaborators before answering this question.
-The posterior survey questions revealed that participants were more aware of their teams' diversity levels after concluding the task.
+We included manipulation check questions to assess whether participants perceived the experimental interventions.
+Using 5-point Likert scales, we asked to what extent they could choose their collaborations (i.e., agency) and whether their teams were heterogeneous (i.e., heterogeneity criteria).
+We employed linear regressions to estimate the values of these questions using participants' answers based on the respective manipulation variables.
+Overall, participants in the agency conditions were aware of whether they could choose teammates ($p < 0.001$).
+Participants in the heterogeneity criteria conditions were not significantly aware that their teams were heterogeneous ($p = 0.09$), possibly because they had not interacted with their collaborators before answering this question.